 Alicia Anne Garrido Limtiaco

 Hon.
 Alicia A. G. Limtiaco presently serves as the United States Attorney for the Districts of Guam and the Northern Mariana Islands.
 She was nominated by President Barack Obama in February 2010 and was confirmed by the United States Senate in April 2010.
 Limtiaco is the first woman to serve as United States Attorney for the Districts of Guam and the Northern Mariana Islands.
-She is a member of the Attorney General’s Advisory Committee (AGAC) subcommittees/working groups, including Child Exploitation and Obscenity, Civil Rights, Law Enforcement Coordinating Committee/Victim Witness Assistance Unit/Community Issues; and Controlled Substances and Asset Forfeiture.
+She is a member of the Attorney General’s Advisory Committee (AGAC) Working Groups, including Child Exploitation and Obscenity, Civil Rights, Law Enforcement Coordinating Committee/Victim Witness Assistance Unit/Community Issues; Servicemembers and Veterans Rights; and Controlled Substances and Asset Forfeiture.

 Limtiaco served as the Attorney General of Guam from 2007 to 2010.
 She was the first woman elected to serve as Attorney General.
 Limtiaco was an active member of the National Association of Attorneys General (NAAG) and Conference of Western Attorneys General (CWAG), and served as Co-chair of the NAAG Criminal Law Committee and NAAG Youth Access to Alcohol Committee, and as Second Vice Chair of the CWAG Executive Team.
 She spearheaded certain initiatives including the formation of task forces to address public school system health and safety; internet crimes against children including sexual exploitation and child pornography; cybersecurity and cybercrime including identity theft; gambling and gaming; human trafficking; and the implementation and compliance of Sex Offender Registration and Notification Act (SORNA) requirements by the Government of Guam.
 She served as the Chair of the Executive Branch of the Family Violence and Sexual Assault Task Force, and was an active member of the Sexual Assault Response Team (SART) Steering Committee.